 The value of the attribute penetration is a numerical value in the range [0; 1].
 The value describes the ratio between the thickness and the penetration of the sheets.
 Value of 0 means no penetration, value of 1 represents complete penetration.

-Note: The attribute penetration of a <weld_position/> holds for all sheets connected by this <weld_position/> (e.g. for K-joints).
+NOTE The attribute penetration of a <weld_position/> holds for all sheets connected by this <weld_position/> (e.g. for K-joints).
 If all <weld_position/> at the same welded sheet have a sum of penetration ≥ 1, there is no open (unfilled) gap between the base sheet and the welded sheet.

-Butt Joint
+Butt joint

 General

-The principles of the modelling of Butt Joints for χMCF are described in this subclause.
-A Butt Joint describes a connection between two sheets welded at their forehead side.
+The principles of the modelling of butt joints for χMCF are described in this subclause.
+A butt joint describes a connection between two sheets welded at their forehead side.

-The XML definition of a Butt Joint supports up to two weld positions.
+The XML definition of a butt joint supports up to two weld positions.
 Each of the weld positions is specified using the element <weld_position/> with the corresponding attributes and nested elements inside the subtype definition.

-Sheet Parameters
+Sheet parameters

 The parameters to describe the connection are (see Figure 54):